jesusmarket/jesusmarket/wp-content/plugins/seamless-donations/readme.txt

 = Support Note =

-Many support questions can be answered by the [growing support FAQ on the plugin's home page](http://zatzlabs.com/seamless-donations/).
-If you can't find an answer there, you are invited to post questions [here on the Support boards](https://wordpress.org/support/plugin/seamless-donations).
+Support has moved to the ZATZLabs site and is no longer provided on the WordPress.org forums.
+Please visit the new [Seamless Donations Community Forums](http://zatzlabs.com/forums/).
+If you need a timely reply from the developer, please [open a ticket](http://zatzlabs.com/submit-ticket/).

 = Mailing List =
 If you'd like to keep up with the latest updates to this plugin, please visit [David's Lab Notes](http://zatzlabs.com/lab-notes/) and add yourself to the mailing list.